commonalityco/commonality/packages/commonality-checks-recommended/README.md

 **Warning** ⚠️

-This check ensures that every `peerDependency` is also listed as `devDependency`` with a version range that is a subset of the peerDependency.
+Ensures that every `peerDependency` is also listed as `devDependency`` with a version range that is a subset of the peerDependency.
 This will align local development to the experience external consumers will have when installing the package.

 **Auto-fix:**